frogsfrogs/frogsfrogs.github.io/booking-info.md

 <a href="/">back< </a>
 <br>
 Books are currently: **CLOSED**
-*Thank you if you submitted a booking request for Jan 2022 in LA!
-I have responded to all inquiries.*
+*-  Thank you everyone who submitted a booking request for Feb/Mar 2023!
+I will be replying to these over the next week or two. edit 2/1/23: still working on finishing emails, thanks for your patience with my reply.  -*
 <!-- **Please join mailing list to receive the booking form link when books next open.**   -->
 <br>
 <br>